 If you aren’t planning a trip to any of these places but are looking for a new adventure in Summer land of Montana, I strongly suggest going to www.theoutbound.com or downloading their app.
 The Outbound is focused on making it easier for people to find their next adventure.
 With user-generated content from around the globe, getting outside and enjoying the outdoors has never been easier.
 By searching your location or a destination you hope to visit, you can find an activity that fits what you desire.
-Some other good websites to help plan a Montana trip are visitmt.com and montana.gov.
-Both sites have vast resources to help you plan your next outdoor adventure.
+Some other good websites to help plan a Montana trip are visitmt.com, montana.gov, and of course our homepage.
+These sites have vast resources to help you plan your next outdoor adventure.
 From hiking and camping to day trips to a state or national park, the possibilities are endless.

 Summer in Land of Montana-Bozeman